shravan97/PyRDF/README.md

 Usage
 -----

-The best part about PyRDF’s RDataFrame is that, it has the exact same constructor as that of [PyROOT](https://www.google.com/url?q=https://root.cern.ch/pyroot&sa=D&ust=1533064165174000)’s RDataFrame.
+The best part about PyRDF’s RDataFrame is that, it has the exact same constructor as that of [PyROOT](https://root.cern.ch/pyroot)’s RDataFrame.
 So, if you’re used to PyROOT’s RDataFrame, you can use the exact same syntax to initialize a RDataFrame object.
 Only the module imports would differ.
-Nonetheless, PyRDF’s documentation has all information about its RDataFrame constructor.
+Nonetheless, PyRDF’s user documentation has all information about its RDataFrame constructor.

 PyRDF has a very simple and intuitive programming model.
 Here are the 5 simple steps you need to follow to get started with PyRDF :

-*   Import `PyRDF` package
+* Step 1 : Import `PyRDF` package
-*   Choose your backend (this could be ‘local’, ‘spark’ or your own backend)
+* Step 2 : Choose your backend (this could be ‘local’, ‘spark’ or your own backend)
-*   Define a RDataFrame object
+* Step 3 : Define a RDataFrame object
-*   Define all of your operations
+* Step 4 : Define all of your operations
-*   Display your output
+* Step 5 : Display your output

 This is how you convert the above steps into code :